zuplo/docs/articles/guides/safely-clone-a-request-or-response.md

+---
-# Safely clone a request or response
+title: Safely clone a request or response
+---

 We often want to read the body of a request or response before forwarding it on to the downwind service or back to the client respectively.